Sales Tax on CBD Oil

-- Or excise tax in lieu of sales tax
+- Or excise tax instead of sales tax

-- Of course, state income taxes on profits in states that have state income tax.
+- Of course, state income taxes on profits in states that have a state income tax.

 More resources and updates by states:

-Here is another resource with a list of states with legal cannabidiol (CBD)this shows that 33 states have legalized medical marijuana, the remaining 17 states have all passed laws allowing the use of CBD extract.
+Here is another resource with a list of states with legal cannabidiol (CBD).

 Sales Tax System will soon be providing sales tax registration and licensing service for the cannabis industry.
-If you want registration updates please email us email@example.com to contact CBD oil sales tax updates.
+If you want registration updates, please email us email@example.com to contact CBD oil sales tax updates.

 [2022 Sales Tax Nexus Map for CBD] Includes Economic Nexus Thresholds